vignesh093/Avroexample/README.md

-# A sample avro mapreduce program
+# A Mapreduce program based on Avro Serialization using avrokey in short and shuffle phase.